Athens Combo Ticket Book Your Trip Athens Tourist Pass

 Tripodon street is located in the famous neighborhood of Plaka in central Athens and it’s very easy to reach.

-We recommend walking there from Syntagma Square so that you can also enjoy a stroll and some window shopping around the streets of Plaka.
+We recommend walking there from Syntagma Square to enjoy a stroll and some window shopping around the streets of Plaka.

 Getting to Tripodon from Syntagma on foot would take less than 15 minutes.